 - Successful defense of a foreclosure action on behalf of distressed investors in the Miami Savoy hotel, and representation of subsequent development and operations claims by and against the hotel and its developers.

 - Over $100 million recovered in damages, repairs, and other relief for luxury, residential, and commercial buildings in Manhattan and elsewhere, including the luxury Manhattan residences 515 Park Avenue and 325 Fifth Avenue.

-- Private investors in recovering over $80 million in a dispute over the sale of an iconic Manhattan building.
+- Over $80 million recovered for private investors in a dispute over the sale of an iconic Manhattan building.

-- Real estate investor Eric Hadar and the Eric Hadar Family Trust in securing sole ownership of what his adversaries called “invaluable” Manhattan real estate development sites that were the “crown jewels” of this disputed partnership’s assets.
+- Real estate investor Eric Hadar and the Eric Hadar Family Trust in obtaining Manhattan real estate development sites that his adversaries called the “crown jewels” of a disputed partnership’s assets.

 - Donald J. Trump in obtaining the largest ever attachment in New York City history against the owners of one of the last large scale real estate development sites in Manhattan.

 - JDS Development Group in the acquisition of a landmark New York City building.